Reference 01 — Data format

 Two reserved bits remain (bits 7 and 0) for unforeseen L2 needs.

 Reserved bits are committed for the lifetime of v1.
 They are not “reserved for later minor evolution”; protocol v1 is immutable, so they are forever-frozen.
 A protocol-v1 receiver that observes a reserved bit set MUST reject the TLV as INVALID, and the spec MUST NOT allocate them within v1.
-Forward-compatible extensions live exclusively in the type-code registry (0x0E 0x7F); incompatible changes live at the discovery layer per §versioning.
+Forward-compatible extensions live exclusively in the unassigned reaches of the type-code registry (05-protocol-tlvs.md is the registry of record); incompatible changes live at the discovery layer per §versioning.
 This makes it safe for receivers to harden the reserved-bit check at compile time without anticipating future thaw.

 Default vs extended forms